 SPIN stands for four types of questions sellers should ask their prospects:

-- Problem.
-More specifically, how does that situation cause a pain point?
+- Problem: More specifically, how does that situation cause a pain point?
 Where is the situation broken?

 These questions help sellers assess their customers’ real situations, isolate the core problems that need to be solved, and lay out the consequences of not solving the problems.
-Then, they are set up to guide buyers into reframing the situation, and imagining how the problem could be solved with their solution.

 12. Target Account Selling